Exopy/exopy/docs/source/user_guide/first_steps.rst

 Starting the measure is straightforward as you simply have to click on the 'Start' button.
 If no 'engine' is currently selected (an engine is responsible for executing the tasks), you will be prompted to choose one.
-The default one coming with Ecpy will add another log panel just by the one use by the application.
+The default one coming with Exopy will add another log panel just by the one use by the application.

 For each enqueued measure, the execution will happen as follow: